bongyor/hanafuda-lib/README.md

 * a ```label``` (String)

 ### Special cards
-All special cards that has unique name or role has an own class (that extends PlayingCard).
+All special cards that have unique name or role has an own class (that extends PlayingCard).
-For example "Full moon" is one of the bright cards and represented with ```FullMoon``` class so you can easily check against that or create it:
+For example "Full moon" is one of the bright cards and represented by ```FullMoon``` class so you can easily check against that or create it:
 ```java
 //check if card is a full moon card
 PlayingCard card = new HanafudaDeck().draw();